ardianto11/Backend_Employee_Data/README.md

 OR

-$ You can import database. get sql file in database Folder.
+$ You can import database. get sql file in database Folder and import to your mysql

+$ $ cp .env.example .env

+$ Run Lumen